YUNJUNGCHAN/Construction_safety/README.md

 # Construction_safety
-Object detection for construction safety, via YOLOv3, OpenCV
+Object detection for construction safety, using YOLOv3, OpenCV